-Prerequisite: Student has taken Stagecraft 1-2, Advanced Stagecraft and Intro. to Theatrical Design and Production
+Prerequisite: Student has taken Stagecraft 1-2, Advanced Stagecraft and Intro. to Theatrical Design and Production with a "C" or higher and teacher recommendation

 PHYSICAL EDUCATION DEPARTMENT

 An individual's most valuable asset is good health.
 No educational process can be adequate or complete if it neglects the physical education of the individual student.
 Being physically fit enhances self-image and self-confidence which is important to young people in the years when they are growing socially and intellectually.
 The department's basic goal is good health for a lifetime.
 Students learn to understand individual needs and values so they may continue to enjoy good health while growing socially and intellectually.